OUR STORY

 Scenes of handmade Japanese paper by artisans

-Handcrafted in Gifu, Japan, "WASHIKA" Bags made out of Japanese handmade Washi paper from Mino and cowhide leather from Hida.
+Handcrafted in Gifu, Japan, "WASHIKA" Bags made out of Japanese handmade Washi paper from Mino and cowhide leather.

 Artisans infuse heritage into each stitch, a tribute to timeless craftsmanship.